Pick a topic for today

 breakdown of bacteria from human and animal wastes (e.g. sewage) as well as industrial activities.
 It's important to recognize where it may be found and the symptoms of exposure.

 51. Inert Gases

 Inert gases are odourless and colourless, they do not burn or explode.
-Yet these types of gas often displace oxygen in poorly ventilated areas as we become more aware of hazardous material labelling and use appropriate guides to usage.
+Yet these types of gas often displace oxygen in poorly ventilated areas.
+Help your team become more aware of hazardous material labeling and use appropriate guides to usage.

 52. Ladder safety

 Ladder accidents are more common than any other work-related equipment and it is important to have a clear understanding of the rules for safe ladder use.
 Make sure you inspect your ladder before usage, take appropriate precautions during unsafe actions on the ladder, choose a proper height and type of ladders that suit particular job requirements.